 Getting certain things right in the holiday cottage is essential when appealing to a family friendly market.
 We have put together some of the key things to consider for a child-friendly holiday home.

 10 tips for creating a child friendly holiday home:

 Try to make things as easy as possible for parents with as much useful equipment available as possible.
 Having items like high-chairs and cots means parents can travel lighter but we also recommend having baby-monitors, toys, books and even toilet seats and bowls and spoons for toddlers.
 Microwaves are handy for warming up baby meals and dishwashers can help make sure everything is properly sterilised.

-Any additional extras you can provide is one less thing that stressed parents will have to think about.
+Any additional extras you can provide in a child friendly holiday home is one less thing that stressed parents will have to think about.